 Oops 2: I failed to reflect on (and then teach) all the connections.

-Fix 2: I designed a Peardeck to orchestrate a whole class discussion with informal assessment.
-I can share that if you tweet me @LaneWalker2.
+Fix 2: I designed a Peardeck to orchestrate a whole class discussion with informal assessment here: HERE But you can tweet me @LaneWalker2 if you need more info about how to do that.

 In order for students to be able to sort out the difference between slope, rate of change, average rate of change, rate, and ratio such they can respond to random questions in contexts, this analytical skill we will need to revisit this more than once.
 So…